fmented/Browser-Drums/readme.md

 ***also checkout [Chordizzzy](https://fmented.github.io/chordizzzy/) to learn more about chord names***

-*Both tested with Google Chrome only*
+*Both tested and work best with Google Chrome only*